Protocentral/protocentral_sensything/docs/index.md

 # Getting started with the Sensything Basic kit

-The Sensything basic kit is put together to work **out of the box**, which means that is is ready to without any additional programming required.
+The Sensything basic kit is put together to work **out of the box**, which means that it is ready to use without any additional programming required.

 ### What’s in the box?
 * 1x Sensything main Board